UPPMAX/uppmax_intro_day_1/docs/sessions/clusters.md

     - Understand what a job is
     - Understand that a job can use one core, multiple cores and multiple nodes
     - Understand there are two types of nodes
+    - Understand to run only light jobs on the login node
+    - Understand how to run heavy jobs
+    - Understand how to run interactive jobs
-    - Understand how to pick an UPPMAX clusters
+    - Understand how to pick an UPPMAX cluster

 ???- question "For teachers"